 HPV and vulvar cancer.
-Research continues regarding the link between HPV and vulvar cancer, leading to a better understanding of the types of vulvar cancer and how each type grows.
+Research continues to study the link between HPV and vulvar cancer, leading to a better understanding of the types of vulvar cancer and how each type grows.

 Palliative care.
 Clinical trials are underway to find better ways of reducing side effects of current vulvar cancer treatments to improve patients’ quality of life.

 If you would like additional information about the latest areas of research regarding vulvar cancer, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.